 Before you can install a printer, you need to know the root password and have your printer information ready.
 Depending on how you connect the printer, you might also need the printer URI, TCP/IP address or host, and the driver for the printer.
-A number of common printer drivers ship with openSUSE Leap.
+Common printer drivers ship with openSUSE Leap.
 If you cannot find a driver for the printer, check the printer manufacturer's Web site.